jasp-stats/jasp-desktop/README.md

   <b>JASP</b> is a cross-platform software program which allows you to conduct statistical analyses in seconds, and without having to learn programming or risking a programming mistake.
 It aims to be a complete statistical package for both Bayesian and Frequentist statistical methods, that is easy to use and familiar to users of SPSS.
 </p>

+### Issue tracker
+Did you find a bug in JASP or would really like something to be added to it?
+Head on over to our [issue tracker](http://github.com/jasp-stats/jasp-issues/issues)!

 ### User guide